Lighting Guide for Vertical Gardens

 To determine light levels get a light meter.
 Light levels are measured in Foot Candles.
 Low light tropical plants will survive with 150 - 250 foot candles of lighting and will need 8-10 hours each day.

 Choosing the color mostly affects how we will view the plants.
 Warmer colors recreate summer light that encourages blooming.
 Bluer light will help plants develop their foliage.
 Vertical gardens are typically for enjoying their beauty therefore 4000K is a balanced warm daylight that looks best with plants.

-Plants Need Ultraviolet Light
+Plants Need a Broad Spectrum of Light

 Evolved to Love the Sun